 Tip 4 - The Precious Laptop

 Most business people still use a laptop though some have moved to the iPad or a similar brand of tablet.
-That is where I keep almost anything business related so going without that would be a disaster for me.
+That is where we keep almost anything business related so going without that would be a disaster.